lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On Retransmission Timer expiration

 - if Attempts is strictly less than MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC All-1 ACK REQ and MUST increment the Attempts counter
-- otherwise the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
+- otherwise the fragment sender MUST send a SCHC Sender-Abort and it MUST release all resource associated with this SCHC Packet.

 On receiving a SCHC ACK,

-- if the W field in the SCHC ACK corresponds to the number of the last window,
+- if the W field in the SCHC ACK corresponds to the number of the last window of the SCHC Packet,

   * if the C bit is set, the sender MUST release all resource associated with this SCHC Packet and MUST exit successfully
   * otherwise,

     - the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
-    - the last one of these SCHC Fragment messages MUST be an All-1 SCHC Fragment, or a SCHC All-1 ACK REQ MUST be sent after the last SCHC Fragment message
+    - the last message in this sequence of SCHC Fragment messages MUST be an All-1 SCHC Fragment, or a SCHC All-1 ACK REQ MUST be sent after the sequence

 - otherwise, the fragment sender